angadhn/angadhn.github.io/_opinions/Post10.md

 are what are our technology options{%sidenote "Technology" "which I will explore in a future post."%} to achieve this abundance and then we can think about the politics of organised action.

+Capital is new; the evolution of our trading behaviours are not.
+Varoufakis' position ignores our roots as not just hunters, but gatherers, which enables trade/barter (i.e., much like I said about capital enabling agency but also many other things).
+To me, it follow that if no one gathers, then no one can _have_ and therefor no one share/trade/barter with another.
+In that vein, if everyone gathers (the same stuff) then everyone _can have_ but again, no one need share/trade/barter.
+But in reality effort and motivation are not equally distributed among a population, which's why only some people gather some of the stuff which then creates conditions for trading.

 Both Graeber (whom I love as his wit reminds me of Christopher Hitchens) and Yanis have lofty goals but do not present concrete